radiegtya/meteoris2/README.md

-PIYIKU-MVVM
+METEORIS
 ===========

-###WHAT IS PIYIKU-MVVM?
+###WHAT IS METEORIS?
-Piyiku-MVVM is a Realtime Javascript MVVM Framework base on MeteorJs.
+Meteoris is a Realtime Javascript MVVM Framework base on MeteorJs.
 It's help you structuring your MeteorJS apps, and there are many usefull packages inside.

-###WHY USING PIYIKU-MVVM?
+###WHY USING METEORIS?
 - Looking a MVC/MVVM/MVP framework for meteor?
 - Tired of installing required packages/plugin, searching for best packages?
 - Don't know how to structuring your meteor apps or too lazy to restructuring again and again every creating a new project?
 - Try to find the best structure for meteor apps?

-**PIYIKU-MVVM ARE THE SOLUTION :)**
+**METEORIS ARE THE SOLUTION :)**

-###HOW TO USE PIYIKU-MVVM
+###HOW TO USE METEORIS
 Before using this, make sure you have installing meteor which version greater than equals 0.9.1.
 To install meteor, run this command "curl https://install.meteor.com | /bin/sh".
 After that, follow this instruction:

-1. Git clone or download this repo. "git clone https://github.com/radiegtya/piyiku-mvvm.git"
+1. Git clone or download this repo. "git clone https://github.com/radiegtya/meteoris.git"
-2. Rename file to your desired name "ex: piyiku-mvvm to myproject"
+2. Rename file to your desired name "ex: meteoris to myproject"
 3. Change dir to your apps then just run "sudo meteor".
 Then type "localhost:3000" in your browser.
 4. There will be a running DEMO to get you started easily.
 Register your account from registration page, then loging in using those account.
 You can then use the demo CRUDSS app.

-###WHAT'S INSIDE PIYIKU-MVVM?
+###WHAT'S INSIDE METEORIS?
-Piyiku-MVVM used standard, usefull, robust and stable for meteor js like Iron Router and Collection2.
+Meteoris used standard, usefull, robust and stable for meteor js like Iron Router and Collection2.

-**Here are List of packages which Piyiku-MVVM used:**
+**Here are List of packages which Meteoris used:**
 - meteor-platform            1.0.2  Include a standard set of Meteor packages i...
 - aldeed:collection2         2.0.0  Automatic validation of insert and update o...
 - iron:router                0.9.3  Routing specifically designed for Meteor